Two radios with similar function, but significant differences

 The Kaito KA29 received a lot of attention by reviewers when it became available in August of 2014, but I only got mine today.
 The Zhiwhis ZWS-603 is much newer, from December of 2021.

 There are some striking similarities in the radios, inviting a comparison.
-At the most basic level, both units are AM/FM/Shortwave radios that add the capability to be used as external speakers, to play music files from TF/SD and from record radio or from the microphone.
+At the most basic level, both units are AM/FM/Shortwave radios that add the capability to be used as external speakers, to play music files from TF/SD and record from radio or from the microphone.
 Both use the same BL-5C rechargeable battery format.
 Both have a graphic equalizer and fall into the “ultralight” radio category.
 The ZWS-603 goes for $25.77 on Amazon, compared to $34.99 for the KA29.

 Examples of similarity include a power button that requires a long press, a button immediately below it that locks the other keys and a mute button.
 And check out the similarity in what happens when you turn them off: